 Curriculum and Instruction (including Science Education Option) (M.Ed.) - Advanced Program

 This program is designed to meet the needs of experienced practitioners, who seek to broaden and deepen their professional knowledge and to expand the contributions they can make to education.
 Candidates must hold and initial or professional teaching license.
 This program does not lead to licensure.
 Candidates may choose to specialize in science education by taking five (15 credits) courses in science and science education.
 The core of the degree consists of distribution requirements in the following areas: Foundations of Education, Research and Evaluation, and Specialization.

 Curriculum and Instruction: Mathematics Education Concentration (M.Ed.) - Advanced Program

-This M.Ed. degree concentration requires thirty credits of graduate study.
+This M.Ed. degree concentration requires 30 credits of graduate study.
 The program is blended with education courses offered online and mathematics courses, taken in the mathematics department, generally on campus.
 Candidates must hold an initial license in mathematics to be admitted to this degree program.
 Those seeking professional licensure in Massachusetts should confirm the degree meets their requirements by contacting the Massachusetts Department of Elementary and Secondary Education.

 Curriculum and Instruction: Autism Studies Option (M.Ed.) - Advanced Program